 Providing Telehealth Services Under Medicare During the COVID-19 Pandemic

-In response to the spread of COVID-19, the Centers for Medicare & Medicaid Services (CMS) now allows audiologists and speech-language pathologists (SLPs) to provide telehealth services to Medicare Part B (outpatient) beneficiaries, retroactive to March 1, 2020, and for the duration of the public health emergency.
-CMS announced this expansion in an April 30, 2020,
+In response to the spread of COVID-19, the Centers for Medicare & Medicaid Services (CMS) now allows audiologists and speech-language pathologists (SLPs) to provide telehealth services to Medicare Part B (outpatient) beneficiaries, retroactive to March 1, 2020, and for the duration of the public health emergency, which has been extended for an additional 90 days, effective July 25, 2020.
+CMS announced the telehealth expansion in an April 30, 2020,

 press release and its

 COVID-19 Emergency Declaration Blanket Waivers for Health Care Providers [PDF].
 ASHA and its members participated in extensive advocacy with Medicare to achieve this expansion.

 Medicare Part C (Medicare Advantage plans) may also reimburse for telehealth services provided by audiologists and SLPs during the public health emergency.
 Check with the plan directly for coding and billing guidelines.

 Note: ASHA uses the term